Soldier Pass Arches Trail Sedona Arizona

 Seven Sacred Pools

 Continuing on the trail for just under half a mile more, you and the Jeeps you saw at the beginning will arrive at Seven Sacred Pools.
-They were filled, though muddy, and I couldn’t help but think about the powerful influence of a great name.
+The pools were filled, though muddy, and I couldn’t help but think about the powerful influence of a great name.
 The truth is, we saw a lot of other pools that I guess weren’t sacred, but it was all sacred to me.

 Seven Sacred Pools on Soldier Pass Trail